mento-protocol/governance-watchdog/README.md

    2. `gcloud auth application-default login` sets up Application Default Credentials (ADC) for use by local development environments and applications, such as running our function locally via `npm start`
    3. ADC credentials are specifically intended for [Google Auth Library](https://www.npmjs.com/package/google-auth-library) access, while regular login is for broader gcloud command usage.

-1. [OPTIONAL] If you want to read secrets from Secret Manager, you'll need the `Secret Manager Secret Accessor` IAM role assigned to your Google Cloud Account
+1. To fetch the secrets used by this function from Secret Manager, you'll need the `Secret Manager Secret Accessor` IAM role assigned to your Google Cloud Account
-   This isn't strictly necessary because locally the function code circumvents Secret Manager and instead loads secrets from env vars, but if you do want to interact with Secret Manager from your local machine you will need this role.

 1. A Discord channel with an active webhook to send notifications to